-It will be important in the arguments of Section \ref{classification_chapter} that the trace--kernel quotient is type II$_1$.
+It will be important in the arguments of Section \ref{classification_chapter} that the trace-kernel quotient is type II$_1$.
 For this reason, in our main abstract result (Theorem \ref{MainUniqueness}), we additionally require that $\dim_{n\to\omega}\pi_{\tau_n}(B_n)''=\infty$.
 This hypothesis will first appear in Lemma \ref{seplem}.

-Next we collect the relevant properties of the trace--kernel ideals.
-In \cite{new-TWW,Schafhauser.Annals}, Schafhauser used the notion of an \emph{admissible kernel} for a $C^*$-algebra $J$ with real rank zero, stable rank one, $K_1(J)=0$, $K_0(J)$ is divisible, $V(J)$ is almost unperforated, and every projection in $J\otimes\mathcal K$ is Murray-von Neumann equivalent to a projection in $J$.
-Although our trace--kernel ideal $J_{B}$ need not have divisible $K_0$-groups,\footnote{and will not, in the case corresponding to an ultraproduct of matrices of growing sizes, where trace kernel quotient has a minimal projection.} all of the other properties of the admissible kernels hold in just the same way as in \cite{Schafhauser.Annals}.
+Next we collect the relevant properties of the trace-kernel ideals.
+In \cite{new-TWW,Schafhauser.Annals}, Schafhauser used the notion of an \emph{admissible kernel} for a $C^*$-algebra $J$ with real rank zero, stable rank one, $K_1(J)=0$, $K_0(J)$ is divisible, $V(J)$ is almost unperforated, and every projection in $J\otimes\mathcal K$ is Murray--von Neumann equivalent to a projection in $J$.
+Although our trace-kernel ideal $J_{B}$ need not have divisible $K_0$-groups,\footnote{and will not, in the case corresponding to an ultraproduct of matrices of growing sizes, where the trace-kernel ideal has a minimal projection.} all of the other properties of the admissible kernels hold in just the same way as in \cite{Schafhauser.Annals}.

-\begin{lem} Let $(B_n)_{n}$ be a sequence of unital $C^*$-algebras each of which has real rank zero, stable rank one, trivial $K_1$ group, and totally ordered Murray von Neumann semigroup.
+\begin{lem} Let $(B_n)_{n}$ be a sequence of unital $C^*$-algebras each of which has real rank zero, stable rank one, trivial $K_1$ group, and totally ordered Murray--von Neumann semigroup.
 Suppose each $B_n$ has a unique tracial state $\tau_n$.
-Then the trace kernel quotient $J_B$ has real rank zero, stable rank one, $K_1(J_B)=0$, totally ordered Murray--von Neumann semigroup, and every projection in $J_B\otimes\mathcal K$ is Murray von Neumann equivalent to a projection in $J_B$. \end{lem}
+Then the trace-kernel quotient $J_B$ has real rank zero, stable rank one, $K_1(J_B)=0$, totally ordered Murray--von Neumann semigroup, and every projection in $J_B\otimes\mathcal K$ is Murray--von Neumann equivalent to a projection in $J_B$. \end{lem}

 \begin{proof} As the properties of having real rank zero (\cite[Corollary 2.8]{BrownPedersen:JFA}), stable rank one (\cite[Theorem 4.3]{Rieffel-stablerank}) pass to ideals, $J_B$ inherits all these properties from the ultraproduct $B_\omega$ through Lemma \ref{prop:B_omega}.
 Likewise, since $V(B_\omega)$ is totally ordered, so too is $V(J_B)$.\footnote{Recall that if $p,q$ are projections in matrices over $J_B$ with $p\precsim q$ in matrices over $B_\omega$, then the partial isometry witnessing such a subequivalence lies in matrices over $J_B$.} The argument from the first paragraph of the proof of \cite[Proposition 3.2(3)]{Schafhauser.Annals} applies to show that projections in $J_B\otimes\mathcal K$ are Murray--von Neumann equivalent to projections in $J_B$, as this only uses strict comparison of $B_\omega$ (noted in Lemma \ref{prop:B_omega}).